-A “computer professional” is one that receives more than $46.55 per hour, or an annual salary greater than $96,968.33.
-In addition, the professional must perform certain work duties as set forth in California’s labor laws.
-Examples of computer exempt employees may include skilled computer programmers, computer systems analysts, and computer employees working within particular software system design specifications.
+As of January 1, 2021, California employers must compensate their computer professional employees with an annual salary of $98,907.70 or more ($8,242.32 a month or $47.48 an hour) to be exempt from paying them overtime.
+In addition, these professional must perform certain work duties to qualify as exempt.
+Examples of exempt computer professionals may include skilled computer programmers, computer systems analysts, and computer employees working within particular software system design specifications.

 Computer employees are not the only California workers that are exempt from the above laws.
 Other exempt laborers include: